 The House System

 Every year, the Houses take turns selecting philanthropic projects.
 The project is then introduced to the rest of the community so that everyone can participate.
 Often, an element of competition is added by offering a prize — often as simple as a day of “free dress”—to the House that collects the most donations or, if the project entails community service, the House that accumulates the most hours.
 This approach supports a dynamic team environment in which the students learn that their cooperation works to everyone’s benefit.
 The variety of organizations the school supports demonstrates their desire to teach children the importance of diversity and philanthropy on both a local and global scale.
-After school service learning clubs are also available for students to participate in.
+Our Middle School students also have the opportunity to join the service club which regularly promotes events and opportunities for students to make a difference on campus and in the community.